coderofsalvation/timetrack.bash/README.md

 # Great! and now what?

+The output might need a bit of massaging.
-Now you can import it into gnumeric or excel as a csv:
+So you can import it into gnumeric or excel as a csv:

     $ cat ~/.timetrack-*.conf /tmp/allinone.csv

 ## Dependencies

-* bash
+* bash 4